abhinaykorukonda/momentum-strategies/reports/report.md

 ### **No sector neutrality**
 For the strategies without sector neutrality, the best benchmark to be used is an equal weighted index.
-Many institutions use market-cap weighted benchmarks such as S\&P 500 to measure their portfolio.
+Many institutions use market-cap weighted benchmarks such as S&P 500 to measure their portfolio.

 Why not use market-cap weighted benchmark in that case?
 Market-cap weighted benchmarks experience effects due to the SMB factor also known as the [size factor](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).
 Market-cap weighted benchmarks give more weight to bigger market-cap stocks.
-Historically, the momentum factor experienced [negative correlations](https://www.factorresearch.com/research-factor-correlation-check) of nearly -13\% to the size factor.
+Historically, the momentum factor experienced [negative correlations](https://www.factorresearch.com/research-factor-correlation-check) of nearly -13% to the size factor.
 So when we compare our momentum strategy to a market-cap weighted benchmark, noises due to size factor might exist.
 Equal weighted benchmark will avoid this problem.
 The equal weighted benchmark definitely fails when there are stocks with very low volume influencing the entire universe of stocks.
 Since our universe only contains 110 stocks, using an equal weighted benchmark will not be a problem.

 ### **Sector neutrality**